 Mr. M. Hossain Ali, Pakistan's former deputy High Commissioner to India, who renounced his position?

-Mr. M. Hossain Ali, Pakistan's former deputy High Commissioner to India, who renounced his position a few days ago, is now operating a self-styled 'Diplomatic Mission of Bangla Desh' in the Pakistan High Commission Building in Calcutta.
+Background: Mr. M. Hossain Ali, Pakistan's former deputy High Commissioner to India, who renounced his position a few days ago, is now operating a self-styled 'Diplomatic Mission of Bangla Desh' in the Pakistan High Commission Building in Calcutta.

 The "Sovereign Independent Republic of Bangla Desh (Bengali nation)", declared its formal independence in East Pakistan on the 17th April, and next day Mr. Hossain Ali hoisted the green and gold flag of the East Pakistan rebels at his Calcutta mission.